 In the event of an emergency, FIDM will communicate via cell phone, email, and text messaging.
 It is the students' responsibility to provide current contact information quarterly in order to receive timely communications.
 To ensure the optimal level of performance in an emergency, FIDM will regularly conduct a test of the emergency alert notification system.
 Phone calls and text messages are subject to the conditions and rates of the student's particular calling plan.
 FIDM will not be held responsible for any charges billed by cell phone providers in efforts to relay information.

 Emergency evacuation procedures are located on the back of the classroom doors.

 It is important that students familiarize themselves with fire evacuation procedures.
 If the fire alarm rings, students must evacuate the building.
-Follow arrows marked on the maps to the nearest exit as indicated on the Emergency Procedures maps posted behind classroom doors.
+Students should follow the arrows to the nearest exit as indicated on the Emergency Procedures maps posted behind classroom doors.

 Color and black/white printing and copying are available for a fee in the Library/IDEA Center with a valid FIDM Student Photo ID card.